Catchoom/craftar-example-ios-craftar-pro/CraftARSDK_Examples/Example 1 - AR loaded programmatically/README.md

 ## AR loaded programmatically

 This example shows how to load Augmented Reality contents programmatically on top of a reference image found using Cloud Recognition.

-This project combines two features of the SDK: *Cloud Image Recognition* and *Augmented Reality*.
+It combines two features of the SDK: *Cloud Image Recognition* and *Augmented Reality*.

 For the Cloud Image Recognition we used the Finder Mode search as explained in [this tutorial](http://support.catchoom.com/customer/en/portal/articles/1887576-tutorial-use-cloud-image-recognition-on-ios)